realm/unity-examples/tutorials/persistance-comparison-series/BinaryWriterReader/binary_reader_writer.md

 }
 ```

-Now to saving the data when a click happens:
+Now, let's look at saving the data when a click happens:

 ```cs
 private void OnMouseDown() // 6